 Disease-causing micro-organisms (pathogens) in water that are the most concerning are:

 - Protozoa include cryptosporidium and giardia (the cause of giardiasis or “beaver fever”).
 Protozoa are increasingly widespread in North America.
-They are larger than one micron (one-millionth of a metre.)

 - Filters can fail or be damaged by impact.
 Many people carry compact water treatment tablets as a back-up.